ARM55101/Ruby-With-ARMS-RUBARM-/README.md

 chmod +x yourscript.sh

-Finally run it using ./
+Finally run it using ./runtime.sh

+But make sure your embedded ruby file (.erb) is in the folder you are currently in.